modelscope/data-juicer/DaaR/README.md

 | :----:            | :----:       | :----:    | :----:      | :----: | :----:| :----:| :----:    |
 | Original          | 3,610        | 8,837     | 10,042      | 1,319  | 5,000 | 974   | 164       |
 | Utilized          | 3,610        | 5,000     | 10,042      | 500    | 1,000 | 500   | 164       |

+## Guidance of Ablation Studies

+We provide comprehensive instructions to reproduce the ablation studies and similarity analyses presented in our paper:
+- **Layer Selection**: The `--clip_layer` argument (specifying where to truncate the LLM and insert the reward probe) is available in `./daar/2_train/{1_ce_train.py, 2_ce_infer.py, 4_mse_train.py, 5_mse_infer.py}`.
+- **Seed Number**: Modify the prompt variable within the create_prompt function in `./daar/1_centroid/1_warmup.py`.
+- **Number of Augmented Data**: Adjust the `--gen_num parameter` in `./daar/1_centroid/2_syn.py`.
+- **Sliding Window Size**: Configure the `--win_size` parameter in `./daar/1_centroid/2_syn.py`.
+- **Diversity Threshold**: Tune the `--similarity_threshold` parameter in `./daar/1_centroid/2_syn.py`.
+- **Data Processing for Similarity Analysis**: Generated data can be processed into embeddings with `./daar/1_centroid/3_syn_ebd.py` and compared for similarity using `torch.nn.functional.cosine_similarity`.

+## Evaluation on Qwen3

+For Qwen3, the overall workflow follows the same procedure outlined above, with the exception of updating specific dependency libraries' version requirements (e.g., `transformers>=4.51.0`).
+For training processes, we utilize the `latest ms-swift` library (which already supports Qwen3 series) with identical hyperparameters to previous implementations.
+Regarding evaluation, due to [the lack of native support](https://github.com/open-compass/opencompass/issues/2079) in OpenCompass' latest version at the time of code completion, we manually configured Qwen3-8B by referencing `./opencompass/configs/models/qwen2_5/hf_qwen_2_5_7b.py`.
+As noted in the paper's Appendix, the absolute evaluation scores for Qwen3 remain suboptimal.
+We hypothesize this may stem from unoptimized thinking module configurations and associated recommended parameters.

 ## References
 If you find our work useful for your research or development, please kindly cite the following [paper](https://www.arxiv.org/abs/2502.04380).